erikaheidi/eheidi.dev/en/content/onepagers/docker-basics-onepager.md

 ## Purging Docker Resources

 Some resources are not removed once a container is terminated; that is the case with named volumes.
-Images can also leave a big footprint in your system, think gygabites of space from unused layers and old images.
+Images can also leave a big footprint in your system, think gigabytes of space from unused layers and old images.

 The `prune` command can be used to clean up unused resources and free up space occupied by them.
 For instance, to purge unused volumes: